The Best Mascara for your lashes

 How to choose...

 Do you know how to choose the best mascara for your eyelashes?
-Or perhaps you're a bit like me - think that there is very little difference between all the brands and allow myself to be easily swayed by a special offer!
+Or are you a bit like me - think that there is very little difference between all the brands and allow yourself to be easily swayed by a special offer!

 Well, never again - because I've just found out more about eyelashes and how to dress them than I ever dreamed possible!

-Did you know that there are no fewer than 5 different sorts of brush or wand to choose from - and each one is specifically designed for a different sort of lash?
+There are 5 different sorts of brush or wand and each one is specifically designed for a different sort of lash!

 Comb wands for short or sparse lashes